 The diagram below illustrates how the various principles for good governance in the public sector relate to each other.
-To achieve good governance the Council should achieve their intended outcomes while acting in the public interest at all times.
+To achieve good governance the Council should achieve their intended outcomes while always acting in the public interest.

 As overarching requirements for acting in the public interest, Principles A and B apply across all other principles (C - G)